Mesothelioma and Women

 Mesothelioma occurs far less often in women than in men.
-Women get mesothelioma, but they are often exposed to asbestos in different ways.
+Women get mesothelioma but are often exposed to asbestos in different ways.
 Women also respond differently to treatment and typically have better outcomes than men.

 If you or a loved one were diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you might be entitled to substantial compensation.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on qualified mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.